CptCrunch117/LogicBoard/README.md

 have mulitple logic blocks with the same logic from the saved version althroughout any other logic board.

 <h2>Update 2</h2>
     Alright as of now new exceptions have been created for certain error occurances in the data structure.
     Clean up is as always underway.
 Also Designs for new functions are being made.(hint hint circuit simplification tools :D).
 However as testing continues I have started designing some much needed functions to make building boards more intuitive based on some not so intuitive processes I designed earlier.
 Logicboards can be saved and cloned.
 LogicBoards implemented into other logicboards now act as a gate object as they now implement the Gate interface.
 Logicboards also allow you to rename it's system output gates gateID.
 This allows for more intuitive debugging for whatever user is creating!
     Might add some addition features for that.
 This is probably the biggest update... mainly cause I have been lazy and haven't been logging the commits made since update 1.
 In any case, feel free to look at the code friends.
 Please notify me before using code, alot of time has been spent on this...also becuase it's far from done.

+<h2>Update 3</h2>
+    Alright as of now new exceptions have been created for certain error occurances in the data structure.
+    Clean up is as always underway.
+Also Designs for new functions are being made.(hint hint circuit simplification tools :D).
+However as testing continues I have started designing some much needed functions to make building boards more intuitive based on some not so intuitive processes I designed earlier.
+Logicboards can be saved and cloned.
+LogicBoards implemented into other logicboards now act as a gate object as they now implement the Gate interface.
+Logicboards also allow you to rename it's system output gates gateID.
+This allows for more intuitive debugging for whatever user is creating!
+    Might add some addition features for that.
+This is probably the biggest update... mainly cause I have been lazy and haven't been logging the commits made since update 1.
+In any case, feel free to look at the code friends.
+Please notify me before using code, alot of time has been spent on this...also becuase it's far from done.